aiman-al-masoud/deixiscript/src/transpile/README.md

 # Resolve Implicit References

 Go through the list of Deixiscript ASTs in order.
 Whenever you find a noun phrase, try searching for a corresponding entity in the "queue", if you don't find it then create a new entity and place it in the "queue".
 Produce updated Deixiscript ASTs with explicit references.

-Resolving implicit references may require knowledge from the Conceptual Model, for example for example when entities are referred to anaphorically by superclass type.
+Requires knowledge from the Conceptual Model:
+- when entities are referred to anaphorically by superclass type.
+- For derived properties, "the red button" == "the button with red as color".

 In case of multiple matches in the queue, issue a warning.

 In case of a universally quantified reference?

 In case of a MAYBE universally quantified reference?

 # World Model Construction

 Go through each updated Deixiscript AST, add entities and relationships to World Model.

 Example: "Print the second element of the third row of the matrix", should produce a world model that has: a matrix, a third row and a second element, with